oclipa/csharp-cheat-sheet/README.md

 There are four main components to the Adapter Pattern:

-1. ITarget: the interface which defines the request the client wants to make.
+1. ITarget: defines the request the client wants to make.
-1. Adapter: the class that implements ITarget and inherits the Adaptee class, and translates the request for the incompatible code.
+1. Adapter: implements ITarget and inherits the Adaptee class, and translates the request for the incompatible code.
-1. Adaptee: the class contains the incompatible code.
+1. Adaptee: contains the incompatible code.
-1. Client: the class which wants to access the incompatible code.
+1. Client: wants to access the incompatible code.

 **Advantages**